-BEPS: German draft law on Anti-Patent-Box provision
+BEPS: German draft law on Anti-Patent-Box provision10 February 2017

 BEPS, or Base Erosion and Profit Shifting, is a financial strategy employed by multinational companies.
 By using BEPS, large companies use rights transfers to shift profits from higher-tax jurisdictions to lower-tax jurisdictions - ‘eroding’ the revenues of higher-tax economies.